 Our medical team can assist you to detox, safely, and comfortably.

-Our clinic team are ready to help you make the progress you need.
+The Abbeycare clinic team are ready to help you co-ordinate everything.

-To ask a question, or to arrange admission, ring our team now on 01603 513 091.
+To get your questions answered, or to get started in recovery, our team can help, on 01603 513 091.